Woman using one of the best travel credit cards to purchase her next travel adventure.

 First things first.
 What is a travel credit card?

 Travel credit cards are a common entry point to travel hacking – and with good reason.
-The sign-up bonus, rewards points, travel insurance, fraud protection, and other benefits associated with travel credit cards make these cards compelling travel investments.
+The sign-up bonus, rewards points, travel insurance, fraud protection, and other benefits make travel credit cards compelling travel investments.

 The first thing to understand is how these cards work and why they’re an investment.
-Once you get a handle on that, it will likely become clearer whether this route makes sense for you at this time.
-While I am a firm believer in approaching travel as an integrated investment in both your personal and financial well-being, the reality is that these cards aren’t for everyone.
+Once you get a handle on that, it will likely become clearer whether now is the right time to invest in one.
+While I believe in approaching travel as an integrated investment in both your personal and financial well-being, the reality is that these cards aren’t for everyone.

 The bottom line here is that travel credit cards are a privilege.
 People who benefit the most from travel credit cards are those who a) can reliably pay off their entire statement at the end of every month, and b) have strong credit scores.